Medical examiner: United Kingdom

-In the UK, formal medical training is required for medical examiners.
-Many employers also request training in pathology while others do not.
-In the UK, a medical examiner is always a medically trained professional, whereas a coroner is a judicial officer.
+In England and Wales, a new statutory Medical Examiner system based in NHS Acute Trusts commenced in 2019 and is expected to be fully operational several years later.
+A medical examiner is always a medical doctor, whereas a coroner is a judicial officer.

 Pilot studies in Sheffield and seven other areas, which involved medical examiners looking at more than 27,000 deaths since 2008, found 25% of hospital death certificates were inaccurate and 20% of causes of death were wrong.
 Suzy Lishman, president of the Royal College of Pathologists, said it was crucial there was "independent scrutiny of causes of death".

 United States

 Qualifications for medical examiners in the US vary from jurisdiction to jurisdiction.
 In Wisconsin, for example, some counties do not require individuals to have any special educational or medical training to hold this office.
-In most jurisdictions, a medical examiner is required to have a medical degree, although in many this need not be in pathology.
+In most jurisdictions, a medical examiner is required to have a medical degree, although in many there is no requirement for specialized training in pathology.
 Other jurisdictions have stricter requirements, including additional education in pathology, law, and forensic pathology.
 Medical examiners are typically appointed officers.